jxhou/ContentExplorer/design docs/Router.md

 So, yeah, a pretty gross hack.
 But it works, right now, in Angular 7.
 Maybe it will be of use to someone.
 ------------------

 The implementation of dynamic setting's pages based on the ref 8 (CoalescingComponentFactoryResolver) CoalescingComponentFactoryResolver actually makes the provider of ENTRY_COMPONENTS declared in the lazy loaded module available to all the modules outside of the lazy loaded one.
 Therefore one should be able to create a component from lazy loaded module using standard component factory method.
 However in my previous implementation, I also use SETTINGS_ROUTES provider to pass route information to setting page host.
 But CoalescingComponentFactoryResolver can not help with SETTINGS_ROUTES provider.
-So create a new serice of setting-host.service  in settings module:
+So create a new service of setting-host.service  in settings module:
 C:\Users\jxhou_000\Documents\GitHub\ContentExplorer\src\app\settings\setting-host.service.ts

 So every lazy loade module can call: